John G. Deal, “Paul Carrington (1733-1818),” Dictionary of Virginia Biography (1998).

 Sketch of Carrington in Virginia Reports; 4 Call (8 Va.), 633.

-Connecting Presidential Collections (a centralized site for searching across presidential collections) provides access to items pertaining to Carrington in the Papers of James Monroe and the Papers of James Madison: an agreement of attorneys practicing before the General Court on court proceedings, April 1787; a letter to James Madison, July 17, 1812, pledging support for the war effort; and a letter, 1815, recommending Richard Ellis for appointment as judge in the Mississippi territory.
+Connecting Presidential Collections (a centralized site for searching across presidential collections) provides access to items pertaining to Carrington in the Papers of James Monroe and the Papers of James Madison: an agreement of attorneys practicing before the General Court on court proceedings, April 1787; a letter to James Madison, July 17, 1812, pledging support for the war effort; and a letter, 1815, recommending Richard Ellis for appointment as judge in the Mississippi territory. *This website is no longer supported.
+Try instead the Founders Online archive from the National Archives and Records Administration.

 Library of Virginia (Personal Papers Collections)